pyglet/pyglet/doc/programming_guide/media.rst

     pyglet.clock.tick()

-If you wish to have a media source loop continuously (`player.loop = True`) you will also need to ensure Pyglet's eevnts are dispatched inside your loop:
+If you wish to have a media source loop continuously (`player.loop = True`) you will also need to ensure Pyglet's events are dispatched inside your loop:

     pyglet.app.platform_event_loop.dispatch_posted_events()